 Stan Grant, an indigenous Australian journalist, gave a speech in October 2015 at a debate on racism in Australia.
-The video of that speech has been released and it has gone viral.
+The video of that speech has gone viral.

 Several people are touting it as the Australian equivalent of Martin Luther King’s I Have a Dream speech.
 While I would not elevate this speech to that status—and Grant himself has said that, while he is flattered, he is “not in any way worthy of that sort of comparison”—it is an excellent speech.
 Forceful, hopeful, compelling, moving.